cugu/apfs.ksy/README.md

 Name | Description | OS
 :--- | :---------- | :---
-test1.dd | Fresh filesystem, one APFS volume, no files or folders | macOS Sierra 10.12.3 (16D32)
+test1.dd | New filesystem, one APFS volume, no files or folders | macOS Sierra 10.12.3 (16D32)
+test3_head.dd | Non empty part of an 1GB image.
+Three volumes and a couple of files and folders | macOS Sierra 10.12.3 (16D32)

 ## Contributing
 Pull requests and issues are welcome!